-Against this 2.5x open, the big blind is getting 2.3 to 1 on a call, which translates to about 30% raw equity needed to continue.
-Considering that you will also have a positional advantage against the small blind, you can – and should – defend the big blind at a high frequency.
+Against this 2.5x open, we are getting 2.3-to-1 on a call, which translates to about 30% raw equity needed to continue.
+Considering that we’ll also have a positional advantage against the small blind, we can (and should) defend the big blind at a high frequency.

 Preflop Mistake #5: Raising Too Wide (or Too Narrow) of a Range on the Button

-The button is an extremely valuable position in poker.
-You are guaranteed to act last post-flop in any hand, giving you the informational advantage over your opponents.
-You are also able to put pressure on the blinds when action is folded to you and can often steal the dead money in the.
-However, a tendency of many players is to either raise too many hands on the button, or alternatively not raise enough.
+The button is an highly valuable position in poker.
+You are guaranteed to act last post-flop from the button, which gives you an informational advantage over your opponents.
+You are also able to put pressure on the blinds when action is folded to you, and can often steal dead money in the pot.
+However, many players tend to either raise too many hands on the button, or to not raise enough.

-Given that most modern poker material advocates an aggressive preflop strategy from the blinds, raising too many hands on the button can cause you to be exploitatively 3-bet by players in blinds.
-Having a leak such as this one can slowly but continuously damage your win rate, so be cautious to not over-raise from the button.
-This is more of a problem when playing online, as live players are typically less aggressive from the blinds.
+Given that modern poker strategy prescribes aggressive pre-flop play from the blinds, raising too many hands on the button can cause you to be exploitatively 3-bet by players in blinds.
+A leak such as this one can slowly but continuously damage your win rate, so be cautious to not over-raise from the button.
+(Note: This is more of a problem when playing online, as live players are typically less aggressive from the blinds.)

 Conversely, some players are too tight from the button.
-Because of the positional advantage you have on the button as well as the incentive to take any dead money in the pot, both opening from the button or 3-betting the original raiser are extremely effective.
-Failing to capitalize on these circumstances will hinder the amount of money you can make at the tables.
+Because of the positional advantage you have on the button, as well as the opportunity to take any dead money that’s in the pot, both opening from the button or 3-betting an original raiser are generally very effective.
+Failing to capitalize on these circumstances will certainly hurt your win rate.

-A good percentage of hands to raise is anywhere between 40% and 70% depending upon the tendencies of the players in the blinds.
+An optimal percentage of hands to raise is probably between 40% and 70%, depending on the tendencies of the players in the blinds.
 The looser and more likely to 3-bet the blinds are, the tighter you should open.
-If the blinds are huge nits unwilling to play pots, ramp up the aggression and steal that dead money.
+If the blinds are nits unwilling to play pots, ramp up the aggression and steal that dead money!

 Preflop Mistake #6: Playing Too Tight from the Small Blind When the Action Folds to You

-When it folds to you in the small blind, you should be raising often.
-A lot of players fail to do this due to the unfavorable postflop position of the small blind.
-However, there are a couple big reasons why it is a valuable strategy:
+When it folds to you in the small blind you should often be raising.
+Many players fail to do this because of the unfavorable post-flop position the small blind is in.
+However, there are two main reasons why raising from the small blind is a valuable strategy:

-- You decrease the likelihood that you will have to play a hand out of position which will put you at an informational disadvantage.
+- You decrease the likelihood that you will have to play a hand out of position, which would put you at an informational disadvantage.

-Many players choose to either limp some hands or play very tight in small blind vs big blind confrontations.
-These can be reasonable adjustments against specific opponents, but raising often is a more effective baseline strategy.
+Many players choose to either limp some hands or play very tight in small blind versus big blind confrontations.
+These can be reasonable adjustments against some opponents, but raising often is a more effective baseline strategy.

 Preflop Mistake #7: Not Flatting Often Enough on the Button

-Many players also have a tendency to fold the button at too high of a frequency.
-Because of the value of acting last postflop, you can justify taking a flop with a wide range of hands if given the price to do so.
+Many players also have a tendency to fold the button too frequently.
+Because of the value of acting last post-flop, you can justify taking a flop with a wide range of hands when given the right price.

-This is especially relevant in regards to live poker, as live players generally do not play so aggressively from the blinds.
+This is especially relevant to live poker, as live players generally do not play so aggressively from the blinds.